NVPI: Entertainment software

-Games are certified separately for each gaming carrier (PlayStation/Xbox/GameCube/Nintendo/PC).
+Games were certified separately for each gaming carrier (PlayStation/Xbox/GameCube/Nintendo/PC).

 Charts

 NVPI works with two different chart organizations in the Netherlands.
 Those are the Dutch Top 40 (a weekly singles chart including downloads, single sales and radio airplay) and MegaCharts (weekly charts of the Album Top 100, Single Top 100, Music DVD Top 30 and several others).